omelikechi/localgraph/README.md

   - `subgraph_within_radius`: Extract true subgraph around a target node (useful for identifying subgraphs within full graphs)
   - `tp_and_fp`: Count true and false positives compared to ground truth

-These are useful for benchmarking PFS and other graph estimation methods when the true graph is known, e.g., in simulation studies.
+These are useful for benchmarking PFS and other graph estimation methods when the true graph is known.